Gates Foundation Grand Challenge

 Impact estimate qualification rate

-% of completed donations where the 3-condition validity gate passed (estimate shown) vs. fallback message shown.
+% of completed donations where the 4-condition validity gate passed (estimate shown) vs. fallback message shown, with per-condition failure breakdown.
 Measures responsible AI execution in practice.

-Collection: structured events log — estimate shown vs. fallback triggered per completed donation
+Collection: structured events log — impact_gate_result event with {pass, failed_condition} per completed donation

 Measurement infrastructure